Stan's World Cup Song

 "Stan's World Cup Song", also known as "Aye Aye Ippy The Germans Bombed Our Chippy", is a song by English comedian Stan Boardman.
-It is set to the tune of "She'll Be Coming 'Round the Mountain" and the Dambusters March.
+It is set to the tune of "She'll Be Coming 'Round the Mountain" and the Dam Busters March.
 It was released to coincide with the 2006 FIFA World Cup.

 History

 Boardman came up with the idea of writing his own World Cup song because he thought that some of them were "lousy".
 He then wrote the song and designed a CD cover for it and contacted a friend of his to help record it.
 The song was first performed in Liverpool on 28 April 2006.
 Boardman stated that if the song made it to no. 1 in the UK charts, he would donate half of the profits to charity.
 The song's line "The Germans bombed our chippy" was based on a real incident when Boardman's local fish and chip shop was destroyed by a bomb dropped by the Luftwaffe in the Liverpool Blitz.